You are here:

 MaPS – Towards an educational programme for Managing Public Space (2019)

-Thomas Hartmann is an activity of the AESOP thematic group on panning.
-Law and property rights on teaching planning law.
-AESOP supported this project.
+Thomas Hartmann participates in the AESOP thematic group on teaching about planning law and property rights.
+AESOP supported this project with 1,500 Euro.

 AESOP Lecture “50 years spatial planning in the Netherlands” (2019)